 Take cryptocurrency, for instance.
-Cryptocurrency came into fruition with the development of blockchain, a decentralized, peer-to-peer financial ledger technology.
+Cryptocurrency os fintech disruption that came into fruition with the development of blockchain, a decentralized, peer-to-peer financial ledger technology.
 Blockchain was developed to eliminate the need for a middleman during a value exchange and make transactions faster.
 Then, sometime in 2010, when Bitcoin became popular and other cryptocurrencies emerged, the financial industry scrambled to understand what blockchain and digital coins are, and started to regulate the cryptocurrency market.

 This development also prompted financial institutions to offer consumers more convenient ways to transact with each other and lead to a surge in mobile and online banking solutions.
 Consumer demand changes as the internet becomes faster and more technologies emerge,.
 Ultimately, the finance sector must adapt, or else consumers will choose more convenient alternatives and FinTech companies will continue to eat market share of an industry that was protected and untouchable for decades.